 As for ownership, you can tailor that in many ways.

-For example, there are franchises available for about $100,000, and you could be the sole owner.
+For example, franchises are available for about $100,000, and you could be the sole owner.

 Alternatively, you and a partner could split the investment in a higher-priced franchise.
 You can invest in franchises that will create enough income and jobs for you to demonstrate that the business is not marginal.